Vinutha-Ananthachandran/Symbol-Quest/README.md

 # Symbol-Quest
-A 2D puzzle with rogue-like features
+A 2D puzzle game with rogue-like features